single-spa/single-spa.js.org/website/versioned_docs/version-5.x/microfrontends-concept.md

 1. [single-spa applications](/docs/building-applications): Microfrontends that render components for a set of specific routes.
 2. [single-spa parcels](/docs/parcels-overview): Microfrontends that render components without controlling routes.
-3. [utility modules](/docs/recommended-setup#utility-modules-styleguide-api-etc): Microfrontends that export shared javascript logic, without rendering components.
+3. [utility modules](/docs/recommended-setup#utility-modules-styleguide-api-etc): Microfrontends that export shared JavaScript logic, without rendering components.

 A web app may include one or more types of microfrontends.
 See [an in-depth comparison](/docs/module-types), and our recommendations for [choosing between microfrontend types](/docs/recommended-setup#applications-versus-parcels-versus-utility-modules).